carplAI/Fuzzy-Pacs/README.md

 # Fuzzy-Pacs

+Note: This is our first attempt at open-sourcing our work.
+All feedback is appreciated and significant effort would be put into incorporating it.

 Fuzzy Matching of PACS Data with HIS/RIS Data

 This project is a continuation of a paper presented by us at the European Congress of Radiology, 2019.